Table of Contents

 Device Firewall

 The Players have a software firewall that filters inbound traffic to everything besides SSH.
-If any third-party software needs inbound communication, this must be set up.
+This firewall must be set up if any third-party software needs inbound communication.

 HDMI-in Multicasting

 Like many IP streaming adapters, the HDMI-in adapter ( LKV373A) does IP Multicasting of video data.
-For most simple networks, the video data is broadcast in the local network.
-This might cause delays in the network or even excessive usage behavior.
+For most simple networks, the video data is broadcast in the local network, which might cause network delays or even excessive usage behavior.

 The player shows a black screen